HCIHKUST/EngageDynamics/README.md

 All the system codes can be found in /humanSensing folder, which includes:

-* humanSensing/main.cpp shows the system flow.
+* humanSensing/main.cpp shows the system flow
-* humanSensing/humanSensing.cpp contains the algorithms to detect participants' gaze, head movement and voice information
+* humanSensing/humanSensing.cpp contains the algorithm to detect human participants' gaze, head movement and voice information
-* humanSensing/naosensors.cpp contains the code snippets to control the embedded sensors, including LED, chest button.
-We use the eye LEDs to make nao blink its eyes, and use the chest button to change the strategies.
+* humanSensing/naosensors.cpp is used to control the embedded sensors, including LED, chest button.
+We use the eye LEDs to make the Nao robot blink its eyes, and use the chest button to change the strategies
-* humanSensing/newauto.cpp is the initializing code segment for nao to return to default posture.
+* humanSensing/newauto.cpp is the initializing code for the Nao robot to return to the default posture
-* humanSensing/sharedvar.cpp contains all the constant defintions.
+* humanSensing/sharedvar.cpp contains common global variables
-* humanSensing/NaoAction3 is in charge of controlling nao robot to exercise state-sensitive behaviors.
+* humanSensing/NaoAction3 is in charge of controlling the Nao robot to exercise state-sensitive behaviors

 ## How to use?